secretstartups/handbook/content/handbook/people-group/learning-and-development/elevate-programs/elevate+/_index.md

 ### Where do I communicate my questions, concerns, and feedback as I go through the program?

-When the program begins, you’ll be added to a Slack group that includes all members of your cohort.
+When the program begins, you'll be added to a Slack group that includes all members of your cohort.
 You can also reach out directly to your manager or the Learning and Development team.

 ### I missed, or cannot attend, a live session.
 What do I do?

-It’s a requirement to make up missed sessions within each month to ensure that you’re learning each new skill and moving through the program in the appropriate order.
+It's a requirement to make up missed sessions within each month to ensure that you're learning each new skill and moving through the program in the appropriate order.
 Please make every effort to attend live sessions as scheduled.
 Please review makeup options outline above.

-We’re committed to working with you to find a solution that let’s you successfully complete Elevate.
+We're committed to working with you to find a solution that let's you successfully complete Elevate.
 If you must miss one live session for personal reasons, you need approval from your manager.
 Additional missed sessions will result in an incomplete Elevate status.

 ### What if I have already completed the manager challenge?